 Compacts

+§ 137.30 What is a self-governance compact?

+A self-governance compact is a legally binding and mutually enforceable written agreement that affirms the government-to-government relationship between a Self–Governance Tribe and the United States

 § 663.100 What is included in a compact?

-A compact shall set forth the general terms of the government-to-government relationship between the Tribe and the United States under the program and other terms that will continue to apply in future fiscal years consistent with the Federal Government’s trust responsibility and statutory and treaty obligations.
+A compact shall set forth the general terms of the government-to-government relationship between the Tribe and the United States under the program and other terms that will continue to apply in future fiscal years consistent with the Federal Government’s trust responsibility and statutory and treaty obligations and such other terms as the parties intend to control from year to year.

 § 663.101 Is a compact required to participate in self-governance?